-Forget the tours & guides – read about the history of Indonesia’s biggest Hindu temple and find out the entrance fee & how to get to the Prambanan temples by local bus for as little as 25 cents!
+Forget the tours & guides – read about the history of Indonesia’s biggest Hindu temple and find out the Prambanan temple entrance fee & how to get to there for as little as 25 cents!

-The magnificent Prambanan temples are just 17km northeast of Yogyakarta, easily accessible on the city’s excellent & cheap local bus network.
+The magnificent Prambanan complex is just 17km northeast of Yogyakarta, easily accessible on the city’s excellent & cheap local bus network.

-Do you want to know the Prambanan entrance fee?
+Do you want to know the Prambanan temple entrance fee?

 The price of admission to both Prambanan & Borobudur was 420,000 IDR or US$30 combo ticket, valid for 2 days, when we visited in 2016.
 In May 2017 the Prambanan & Borobudur combo ticket was raised to 520,000 IDR / $38.15.